top of page

 GUIDELINES FOR OPERATING NLABS

 The structure and experience of each international school will differ based on regional culture, economic conditions, and diverse people groups and backgrounds.
-Our aim is to provide a basic structure across the board where each school can build upon.
-These are some guidelines to set up each NLABS for success.
+Our aim is to provide a basic structure that each school can build upon.

 1. Class Administration